 Oyster Roast Side Dishes

-Some traditional oyster roast sides dishes include Shrimp Boils and Fish Stew.
-If you are having any non-seafood eaters at your roast, some popular sides are Chili and Hot Dogs.
-These are just a few examples of side dishes, but anything you would like to serve will probably work.
+Some traditional oyster roast side dishes include Shrimp Boils and Fish Stew.
+Some popular sides are Chili and Hot Dogs if you have non-seafood eaters at your roast.
+These are just a few side dishes, but anything you would like to serve will probably work.